-Many people (me included) use the terms homemade chicken broth and stock interchangeably.
+Many people (including me) use the terms homemade chicken broth and stock interchangeably.
 Some folks say they are different, some say they are the same.
-From what I have read..... they are different.
+From what I have read, they are different.

 Both homemade chicken broth and stock benefit from adding vegetables to the stock when you cook it.
-It is not required but since I've started adding those veggies my broth is soooo much nicer!
+It is not required, but since I've started adding those veggies, my broth is soooo much nicer!
 I highly recommend giving it a try.
 Easy chicken stock (and yummy too).

 Gather your supplies

 Vegetables and seasonings are optional.
-This could include 2-3 Stalks of celery - chopped in large chunks.
-2 onions - quartered, 2-3 Carrots - chopped in large chunks.
-OR if you have leftovers collected use a large baggy full of veggie leftovers, onion skins, celery hearts, carrot ends and peelings, etc.
+This could include 2-3 stalks of celery (chopped in large chunks), 2 onions (quartered), or 2-3 carrots (chopped in large chunks).
+OR if you have leftovers collected, use a large baggy full of veggie leftovers, onion skins, celery hearts, carrot ends/peelings, etc.

-Place chicken pieces in your stock pot.
+Place chicken pieces in stock pot.
 Fill with water.
 Bring to a boil.
 Add vegetables and seasonings if you are going to use them.
-Simmer until chicken is done.
-About 1 hour.
+Simmer until chicken is done, about 1 hour.

 Use a slotted spoon or tongs to remove chicken pieces.
-Let the chicken pieces cool until you can handle it well enough to remove the meat.
+Let the chicken pieces cool until you can handle them well enough to remove the meat.
 Remove the meat from the bones and save for other uses.
-Great for chicken enchiladas, chicken casseroles etc.
+(It's great for chicken enchiladas, chicken casseroles, etc.)

 Cut or break any large bones into shorter pieces if at all possible.
-This might not be the case That's ok.
+(This might not be the case, and that's okay.)
 Be careful not to burn yourself.
 Return the bones to the stock pot.
 Don't be too fanatical about this step.
-If you are handling a thigh bone that won't easily break it is not a big deal.
+If you are handling a thigh bone that won't easily break, it is not a big deal.
 Just toss it back into the pot.
 The purpose is to allow the water more access to the nutritious marrow in the bones.

-Many people who are cutting back on fat will allow the broth to cool and remove the fat.
-I don't bother with this step... but it is an option.
-Allow the broth to cool, and then place in the fridge to cool completely.
-The next morning there will be a layer of fat floating on top.
-It is easy then to remove that fat with a slotted spoon then store your broth.
+Many people who are cutting back on fat will allow the broth to cool, so they can remove the fat.
+I don't bother with this step...but it is an option.
+Allow the broth to cool, and then place in the fridge to chill completely.
+The next morning, there will be a layer of fat floating on top.
+It is easy to remove that fat with a slotted spoon before storing your broth.

-Save left over chicken bones or carcass, and vegetables in your freezer until you have enough to make your broth or stock.
+Save leftover chicken bones or carcasses and vegetables in your freezer until you have enough to make your chicken broth or stock.
 Keep a couple of freezer baggies reserved just for this.
-One for onion skins, carrot peelings or celery stems.
-The other for chicken bones.
+One for onion skins, carrot peelings, or celery stems and the other for chicken bones.

 I keep them in a freezer bag in my freezer and when I make beef/chicken/lamb stock I use the scraps.
 Then I don't feel bad about throwing them away b/c they would have been thrown away anyway.